 During your time at Brunel University London you may decide to live off-campus.
 In order to make this as easy as possible for you the University manages a number of properties the local area which we then rent to our students.

 There is a wide choice of housing near Brunel which can be reasonably priced for the London area.
-In 2017 you can expect to pay between £90 and £110 a week for a room, not including utilities.

 Whatever you’re looking for your first port of call should be Brunel Student Lettings in the Accommodation Centre.
 This team is dedicated to students’ needs and does not charge for its services, unlike most agencies.
 We can help you find a great place to live!